 Everyone from the e-commerce giant Amazon to Silicon Valley startups are gearing up to eliminate the very lines at retail and grocery stores.
 And for the first time – 152 years after it was first invented – the conventional shopping cart may finally be replaced.

-Transforming How You Shop
+Transforming How We Purchase

-Amazon says it keeps that data just long enough to provide you with an accurate receipt, although a small subset of the info might be retained to further train the algorithms that make everything work.
+Amazon says it keeps that data just long enough to provide users with an accurate receipt, although a small subset of the info might be retained to further train the algorithms that make everything work.

 Smart Shopping Carts